General Overview & Treatment

 - Improved protocols for early diagnosis in patients with a high likelihood of developing LC

 - Chemotherapy delivered into the central nervous system intrathecally (through a small hole drilled into the skull)

 Leptomeningeal carcinomatosis’ increased incidence has led to more research into the composition of cerebrospinal fluid and LC tumors.
 With more knowledge of how the disease spreads in the nervous system, researchers hope to develop new, more effective treatments.
 In addition, early screening of patients at risk for the disease is improving detection before serious neurological damage occurs.
 With early intervention and stabilization, as well as more effective chemotherapy, there is hope for improved quality of life and increased chance of long-term survival.

 Our breakthrough technology and pioneering surgical techniques are only part of our patient-centered care approach.
-The entire PBS staff treats you like family, making you feel comfortable and informed during times of critical health stress.
+The entire PBSSM staff treats you like family, making you feel comfortable and informed during times of critical health stress.
 Call 215.741.3141 in Pennsylvania or 609.921.9001 in New Jersey to schedule a consultation—or make an appointment using our contact form.